Analysis of the impact of fear in the presence of additional food and prey refuge with nonlocal predator-prey models

 In this work, we have proposed a predator-prey interaction that includes psychological stress in the prey species induced by the fear of their predators.
 The main intention here is to elucidate the importance of this factor in the dynamic behaviour of the model, as we have assumed that the growth rate of prey is reduced due to fear of predation.
-Not only the fear term, but we have considered the interference in predators during the searching or handling of their prey by choosing the Beddington-DeAngelis functional response.
+Along with the fear term, we have considered the interference of predators while searching or handling their prey by choosing the Beddington-DeAngelis functional response.
 And, as we have assumed that the predator is provided with alternative food sources, it is evident that the prey will get the scope to move towards a predator-prohibited zone by creating prey refuge, which leaves only a fraction of them for the predators for consumption.
-In this work, we have explored how all these factors make an impact on the dynamics of these species interaction.
-It is observed in the numerical simulation that the consumption rate of predators plays an important role as the system can move to a steady prey-free state or even predator-free state from a stable coexistence state while regulating this parameter [see Fig. \ref{fig:3}(a)].
-In fact, the detection of additional food $(\eta)$ also has the ability to regulate the dynamics as we have found stable interior equilibrium $(E^*)$ from predator-free state $(E_2)$ by decreasing the value.
-As the prey species creates some refugia while the predator engages with additional food, the prey species can save themselves from going extinct and steady coexistence occurs among populations [see Fig. \ref{fig:3}(b)].
-The prey refuge $(m)$ also has the regulation ability as Fig. \ref{fig:4} shows that when the refuge parameter lies below a threshold value, the population starts oscillating, but we get coexistence while $m$ exceeds the Hopf threshold.
+Here we have explored how all these factors impact the dynamics of these species' interactions.
+It is observed in the numerical simulation that the consumption rate of predators plays an important role as the system can move to a steady prey-free state or even predator-free state from a stable coexistence state while regulating this parameter [see Fig. \ref{fig:3a}].
+In fact, the detection of additional food $(\eta)$ also has the ability to regulate the dynamics as we have found stable interior equilibrium $(E^*)$ from predator-free state $(E_2)$ by decreasing its value.
+As the prey species creates some refugia while the predator engages with additional food, the prey species can save themselves from going extinct, and steady coexistence occurs among populations [see Fig. \ref{fig:3b}].
+The impact of fear is portrayed in Fig. \ref{fig:3d} as the dual role in stabilizing and destabilizing the system.
+The model supports the fact that a certain range of fear levels can disturb the coexistence state of species in the environment by introducing oscillation in the system.
+The prey refuge $(m)$ also has the regulation ability as Fig. \ref{fig:4} shows that when the refuge parameter lies below a threshold value, the population oscillates, but we get coexistence while $m$ exceeds the Hopf threshold.